Corey Seager

-Corey Drew Seager (born April 27, 1994), nicknamed "Seags", is an American professional baseball shortstop for the Texas Rangers of Major League Baseball (MLB).
+Corey Drew Seager (born April 27, 1994) is an American professional baseball shortstop for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers.
+He is often regarded as one of the best shortstops of his generation.

-Seager was selected by the Los Angeles Dodgers in the first round of the 2012 Major League Baseball draft, and he made his major league debut in 2015.
-He was the 2016 National League (NL) Rookie of the Year and was an MLB All-Star in his first two seasons in the majors.
-He was named the NL Championship Series Most Valuable Player (MVP) and the World Series MVP while leading the Dodgers to the 2020 World Series title over the Tampa Bay Rays.
-After seven years with the Dodgers, he entered free agency and signed a ten-year deal worth $325 million with the Rangers.
+The Dodgers selected Seager in the first round of the 2012 MLB draft, and he made his major league debut in 2015.
+He was the 2016 National League (NL) Rookie of the Year and was an MLB All-Star in his first two full seasons in the majors.
+He was named the NL Championship Series Most Valuable Player (MVP) and the World Series MVP while leading the Dodgers to the 2020 World Series title.